Home

 • Other organs within the abdomen

-Pelvic pain is one of the most common symptoms of Endometriosis.
-The pelvic pain of Endometriosis can be excruciating and debilitating for many women.
+Pelvic pain is one of the most common signs of Endometriosis.
+It can be excruciating and debilitating for many women.
 It may be experienced constantly, it may be intermittent or it may be related solely to the menstrual period.
-Pain can be provoked by certain activities such as walking, standing too long etc., or it may occur unpredictably.
+Pain can also be provoked by certain activities such as walking, standing too long etc., or it may occur unpredictably.

-Occasionally abdominal and pelvic pain may be caused by Irritable Bowel Syndrome (IBS).
-These two diseases are quite common together, so it is advised to take note of the times you experience pelvic pain, as it may coincide after meal times.
+Occasionally abdominal and pelvic discomfort may be caused by Irritable Bowel Syndrome (IBS).
+These two diseases are quite common together, so it is advised to take note of the times you experience pelvic discomfort, as it may coincide after meal times.

-Lower back pain is another common but poorly recognized symptom that often accompanies period pain.
-It is commonly associated with endometriosis in the pouch of Douglas, uterosacral ligaments, and rectovaginal septum.
+Lower back ache is another common but poorly recognised symptom that often coincides with menstruation .
+It is commonly associated with implants in the pouch of Douglas, utero-sacral ligaments, and recto-vaginal septum.

-Ovulation pain can occur in women who do not have Endometriosis, but this pain will normally be a small twinge.
-In women with Endometriosis, ovulation pain can be rather acute.
-Pain usually begins 12-24 hours before ovulation and may last for a few days.
-It results from the normal enlargement of the ovary during ovulation which causes stretching of endometrial implants and adhesions lying on the surface of the ovary.
-The pain is often described as ‘stabbing’ and it may radiate throughout the pelvic area and into the buttocks and thighs.
+This results from the normal enlargement of the ovary during ovulation which causes stretching of endometrial implants and adhesion's lying on the surface of the ovary.
+It is often described as ‘stabbing’ and it may radiate throughout the pelvic area and into the buttocks and thighs.

 • Ectopic (tubal) pregnancy